olets/zsh-abbr-v6-docs/docs/commands.md

 % x[Space] # expands to `y z  `
 ```

 User abbreviations can also be manually added to the user abbreviations file.
-Read [Advanced&nbsp;>&nbsp;Storage and manual editing](/advanced.html#storage-and-manual-editing).
+Read [Storage and manual editing](/storage-and-manual-editing).

 The regular session abbreviations, global session abbreviations, regular user abbreviations, and user global abbreviations are all independent.
 You can have more than one abbreviation with the same ABBREVIATION.
 Order of precedence is